In this how-to we will go through how to setup the Mendix UI Framework and do our first styling changes by just using CSS.

 Before you can start with this how-to, make sure you have completed the following prerequisites.

-3 Creating a New App in Mendix Studio Pro
+3 Creating a New App in the Mendix Desktop Modeler

 In this chapter we will create a new app and select a theme from the New App selector.